 I know of nothing more correspondent to all the demands of my heart and mind, than to serve God.
 That I can do so without loving "her" is folly .
 To measure my failing in so important an endeavor, humbles my spirit and moves me to consider the wonder of a grace that allows me to rise up and try again.
 It isn't that I fail to love, but like water, I pursue the course of least resistance.

 We put forth such ordinary effort into such an extraordinary call.
 Our attempt to love one another is too often, compromised by the measure of return.
-The love we give is proportionate to the love we get.
+The love we give is too often, proportionate to the love we get.
 Our own need too often reigns supreme, as it silently advances beneath the crown of our own conditions.
 We wave our self made scepter about our little kingdoms and give only if we get, but, I am reminded today, that love is the thing I get "to do" and not the thing "I do relative to what I get."
 It isn't that feeling loved is unimportant; It is simply a better follower than it is a leader.
-To love is a decision and decision acts as a compass for feeling to follow.
+To love is a decision and that decision acts as a compass for feeling to follow.
 As I decide to love her, I can look over my shoulder and see that feeling is always close behind.

 My prayer today, is that God would grant me the extraordinary means to love, not because "I am loved" nor because "I get love".
 Not because I understand who she is, but because, He reminds me that the depth of love which I can come to know, is proportionate to the diminishing of myself for the lifting up of another.
 He reminds me that love begins with the decision to love and though contrary to human nature and opposed to the selfishness that would seek to reign in my life, my hope is crowned, not in who "I am" but in who "He is".
 He remains my hope against a will that is at war with my own surrender.